google-research-datasets/turkish-treebanks/README.md

 ## Tools and Usage

-Together with the dataset we also provide a [simple Python API][5] that can be used to read annotated sentences (per web or Wikipedia sections and/or "train", "dev", "test" splits).
+Together with the dataset we also provide a [Python API][5] that can be used to read annotated sentences (per web or Wikipedia sections and/or "train", "dev", "test" splits).

 If you are using [Bazel][8], you can depend on this repository as an external dependency of your project by adding the following to your WORKSPACE file: